Helping Victims of Domestic Violence in Montgomery County PA

 While many cases of abuse are very real and not enough is done to combat them some cases of alleged abuse are filed falsely or vindictively.
 The person who alleges abuse does not have to notify the partner that they are filing for a restraining order and they can have their partner legally banned from coming home.
 In this case, if you are facing a restraining order or charge of abuse and you believe it is false then you are highly recommended to contact our law office immediately.

-Protecting Family Members from Harm
+Protecting Family Members from Harm in Pennsylvania

 Because everyone has important rights it is vital that you have the best law firm on your side working for you.
 Regardless of your legal case or particular circumstances if you are involved in or need to file a domestic abuse charge you should contact our offices for a free consultation.
 The Law Office of Sheryl R. Rentz, P.C. has locations in Pennsylvania and have years of divorce law experience that you can trust.
 Contact us today for a free evaluation on your case.